karlstolley/hci/syllabus/_projects/project-01.md

 ---

-You will create a compelling, multi-page process that walks a user through payment, billing, and shipping options to complete the order of items in the user’s shopping cart.
-The goal of this project is to experiment with patterns of interaction that make it as effortless as possible for users to complete their purchases, which is not an easy task.
+You will create a compelling, multi-page process that walks a user through payment, billing, and shipping options to complete the order of a pre-selected set of items in the user’s shopping cart.
+The goal of this project is to experiment with patterns of interaction that make it as effortless as possible for users to complete a purchase, which is not an easy task.

 Design for straightforward, engaging entry of personal information.
 Include friendly, frictionless client-side tests and alerts for malformed, missing, or incomplete information.
 And bring a full suite of validators, linters, and visual regression tests to ensure code quality from your earliest commits.